-Early Childhood and Grades 1-12:
+Procedure to follow for late arrivals and absences: Early Childhood and Grades 1-12:

-If your student is going to be absent, late, or picked up early for any reason, email this information to attendance@waldorfgarden.org or update the SchoolPass App.
-Parents and/or Guardians are responsible for alerting the School if their child will be absent or late and why.
+If your student is going to be absent, late, or picked up early for any reason, email this information to attendance@waldorfgarden.org.
+Families are responsible for alerting the School if their child will be absent or late and for stating the reason for the lateness or absence.
 This allows the School to track health/safety situations, security, transportation and evacuations accurately.

 The School will inquire with families for any student absences that have not been verified this way.
 Informing your teacher is not the same as informing the School.
-Email to attendance@waldorfgarden.org or updating on SchoolPass is required.
+Email to attendance@waldorfgarden.org or if you cannot email call the School at (516) 742-3434.